javapathfinder/jpf-wiki-sync/Gradle-Support-on-JPF.md

 ### Pending Tasks

-In parallel to this project, there is work in progress related to Java 10 support in a dedicated (check [here](https://github.com/javapathfinder/jpf-core/wiki/Support-Java-10-for-JPF-CORE) for more details).
+In parallel to this project, there is work in progress related to [Java 10 support](https://github.com/javapathfinder/jpf-core/wiki/Support-Java-10-for-JPF-CORE) in a dedicated project.
 Therefore, it is also important to migrate the Java 10 support to use Gradle, as well.
 The work to support Gradle in the Java 10 branch is still in the beginning.
 The `gradle` branch is in synchronization with the `java-10` branch, and the idea is to merge the `gradle` branch to the `java-10` branch in a later moment.
 Check the following links for more details on the current state of the Gradle support on Java 10: